Feeling cooped up and stressed out this winter? Find fresh air, peace and renewal with a brisk winter hike in Fort Wayne, Indiana.

 Blue Cast Springs, 21412 Bluecast Road, Woodburn, IN 46797

 Ring in the New Year with invigoration!
 We’ll trek the trails, welcoming 2022 with movement and camaraderie in forever-protected places.
 Free to the public, donations and memberships encouraged.

 ACRES events are held sleet or snow.
 Preserve maps and directions available online at acreslandtrust.org/preserves.
 Social distancing (keeping at least 6 feet of distance between individuals at all times) will be implemented at winter events.
 Please stay home if you feel ill or have recently been exposed to someone with COVID-19.
 To check the status of an event, please call 260-637-2273, email email@example.com or visit acreslandtrust.org/events.

 About ACRES Land Trust

-ACRES Land Trust, Indiana’s oldest and largest land trust, protects 7,230 acres of natural and working land on 117 properties in the tristate area, forever.
-More than 1,800 ACRES members make it possible to keep these vital places safe and offer trail systems, open dawn to dusk daily.
+ACRES Land Trust is a member-supported nonprofit organization that protects over 7,300 acres of natural and working land in northeast Indiana, northwest Ohio and southern Michigan.
+More than 2,000 ACRES members make it possible to keep these places protected forever and offer trails for free public use.
 Learn more at acreslandtrust.org.